faadias/ezdb/README.md

 		});
 	```

 6. Returns an array of objects like this: { key : "primaryKey", value : "indexValue"}.
-Example when index is "age: { key : 222, value : 22}:
+Example when index is "age": { key : 222, value : 22}.
 Note: "keyvalue" can only be specified alongside an index.

 	```javascript
 	database.table("person")